SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

   [previously in this CLBTNR]({{ site.baseurl }}/variants-vs-vaccines/#what-about-vaccine-resistance)),
 - 7% thought the vaccines use aborted fetal cells,
 - 8% thought the vaccines could alter human DNA,
-- 10% thought the vaccines could cause infertility.
+- 10% thought the vaccines could cause infertility&hellip;

-&hellip;and 46% were "uncertain" about _at least one_ of the preceding 4 lies.
+&hellip;and 46% were "uncertain" about _at least one_ of those 4 lies.

-On the Republican propaganda channel Fox News, Tucker Carlson apparently compared vaccine mandates to the Nazi medical experiment/torture acts of Nazi Germany, on Jan 21, according to the _WaPo_.
+On the Republican propaganda channel Fox News, Tucker Carlson apparently compared vaccine mandates to the Nazi medical experiment/torture acts of Nazi Germany, on Jan 21, according to the _WaPo_ (_op. cit._).
 Somehow, Republicans trust _that_ more than they trust vaccination!

-Hence&hellip; a gloomy outlook.
+Hence&hellip; a gloomy outlook here at Chez Weekend.
 We cannot long survive with that sort of information sewage pumped at high pressure into the minds of half of US citizens.

 ### Reason 6: Racist violence from police

 <a href="{{ site.baseurl }}/images/2022-02-23-pessimisim-and-optimism-dumb-racist-cop.jpg"><img src="{{ site.baseurl }}/images/2022-02-23-pessimisim-and-optimism-dumb-racist-cop-thumb.jpg" width="400" height="447" alt="Audrey Nickel @ Geeky Gaeilgeoir: Dumb racist cop hilariously self-owns in Irish Gaelic mistranslation" title="Audrey Nickel @ Geeky Gaeilgeoir: Dumb racist cop hilariously self-owns in Irish Gaelic mistranslation" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-Look, we're a racist country.
+Look, the US is a racist country.
 Just get over it.
-Then set about fixing it.
+Then set about _fixing_ it.

 Unfortunately, in the meantime, we have to deal with our police forces as they currently exist.
-They have a regrettable tendency to be right-wing white supermacists prone to violence since they view themselves as an occupying army.
+They have a regrettable tendency to be right-wing white supermacists, prone to violence since they view themselves as an occupying army.
 The number of pointless beatings and murders of Black Americans is distressing, of course, but nothing new.
 It's just that we now have video on our phones so we capture it.
 That's why cops so doggedly